 - Advising NewsBrands Ireland (formerly National Newspapers of Ireland), the representative body for national and regional newspapers in the country, on a diverse range of media matters

 - Representing Donal Kinsella in defamation litigation against Kenmare Resources PLC.
 Following a six-day hearing before a High Court Judge and Jury, Mr Kinsella was awarded a landmark record sum of €10 million by the jury.
-A Supreme Court appeal of that jury decision is pending

 - Acting for Irish Times Editor Geraldine Kennedy and Public Affairs Correspondent Colm Keena in their successful Supreme Court appeal where they established a journalist’s rights to protect his or her sources.
 The legal arguments invoked successfully on behalf of Ms Kennedy and Mr Keena relied heavily on the jurisprudence of the European Court of Human Rights.
 Despite the unanimous decision of the Supreme Court to uphold the appeal and reverse the earlier High Court decision, the Supreme Court went on to order that Ms Kennedy and Mr Keena should pay the costs of the ultimately unsuccessful respondents, Mahon Tribunal, in both the High Court and the Supreme Court.
 The decision to award the costs against the successful parties in the Supreme Court remains the subject of an application on behalf of Ms Kennedy and Mr Keena to the European Court of Human Rights (ECHR).
 Submissions by both parties are under consideration by the ECHR